bpetermann/react-native-shopping-cart/README.md

 - For Android devices scan the QR Code that is displayed in the terminal with the [Expo Go](https://expo.dev/client) app
 - Type "npm run web" to view in the browser

+### Redux

+- The app utilizes a Redux store to manage the state of the cart and favorites functionality.
+The Redux store handles the logic and storage for these features, providing a centralized location for accessing and modifying this shared state throughout the application.

 ### Run Cypress tests

 ```